GTK (TV series): History

 The series title was an initialism of the phrase "Get To Know".
 Officially, it was said that GTK was created by the ABC to address the perception that the Australian youth audience was being poorly served by commercial radio and TV, and that international music and especially Australian popular music was being ignored by commercial TV and radio at that time.

 Ken Watts, ABC's Director of Television, had a problem at 6:30 pm time slot.
 Because ABC-TV was non-commercial, 30-minute American programs only ran 24'30" without ad breaks, which created a programming problem when the commercial networks started their news broadcasts.
 ABC TV had been running an American sitcom across the 6:30 pm to 6:40 pm timeslot, after which Bellbird, a very popular soap opera about an Australian country town, began.
-Bellbird finished at 6:55 pm and across Australia, each state would then insert local news into the schedule until 7:00 pm when the ABC's iconic national news started, followed by a current affairs show, This Day Tonight.
-Watts understood that if ABC TV started a program at 6:30 pm, viewers would have an alternative to watching the commercial news broadcasts and it would of course lead them to watch Bellbird, then ABC News and This Day Tonight.
+Bellbird finished at 6:55 pm and across Australia, each state would then insert local Regional news into the schedule from 6.55 until 7:00 pm when the ABC's iconic national news started, followed by a current affairs show, This Day Tonight.
+Watts understood that if ABC TV started a program at 6:30 pm, leaving a 5 minute gap to fill for Metro audiences.
+Viewers would have an alternative to watching the commercial news broadcasts and it would of course lead them to watch Bellbird, then ABC News and This Day Tonight.
 Watts needed to come up with a program only ten minutes long that would run Monday to Thursday before Bellbird.
-Ric Birch, aged 24, the ABC-TV network's youngest ever television director, devised a program that would attract teenage viewers, and in less than six weeks, made four pilot shows.
+Ric Birch, aged 24, at that time the ABC-TV network's youngest ever television director, devised a program that would attract teenage viewers, and in less than six weeks, made four pilot shows.
 He was given the go-ahead to start production and continue until the end of November, when the network went into summer break programming.

 Writer Stephen MacLean, who also worked at the surf/music magazine Go-Set, worked on the show.
 GTK premiered on 4 August 1969 and achieved higher ratings than Bellbird within three weeks.
 Watts authorised the show to continue throughout the following year.
 Birch produced and directed GTK until the end of 1970, when he moved to the United States and then to the United Kingdom, from where he conducted interviews and sent the filmed material back to GTK in Australia.

 GTK ran until 1975, after which it was superseded by Funky Road.
 GTK and its successor Funky Road co-existed with the weekly show Countdown for a brief period.
 Funky Road had the same producer, Bernie Cannon, in addition to Stephen MacLean and Albie Thoms.
 Its duration was 30 minutes instead of the previous 10 minutes and moved to a 10:30 pm slot.